 The construction industry

-Careers in white-collar construction
+Careers in construction

 Also known as: Construction Manager, Construction Project Manager, Project Co-ordinator, Site Manager, Site Agent, Contracts Manager

 These individuals are responsible for planning and overseeing projects from inception to completion.
 They work to ensure projects are completed on time, within budget, and to the client's satisfaction.

 Check out our guide to read more about the role of the Project Manager and how to start your career in the same position.

 Technical Managers must have a strong understanding of construction principles, methods, and materials, as well as the ability to manage and coordinate technical teams, including architects, engineers, and contractors.
 They are often responsible for preparing and reviewing technical documentation, such as project plans, blueprints, and engineering reports.
 Check out our article if you are interested in finding more out about what a career as a Technical Manager would look like.

 Estimators assess the costs associated with a construction project.
 They calculate material, labour, and equipment costs, as well as time scales for completion.